Some Girls (TV series)

 Some Girls is a British sitcom written by Bernadette Davis that aired on BBC Three.
 The show stars Adelayo Adedayo, Mandeep Dhillon, Alice Felgate, Natasha Jonas, Dolly Wells, Colin Salmon, Jassa Ahluwalia and Franz Drameh.
-It debuted on 6 November 2012 and the first series ran for six episodes.
+It debuted on 6 November 2012.

 BBC Three announced at the end of the first series that the show would return for a second series.
 On 18 September 2013, they confirmed that each episode of the second series will premiere on BBC iPlayer a week before being broadcast on BBC Three.
 The first episode became available on iPlayer on 23 September and was broadcast on BBC Three on 30 September, with the rest of the series following that trend.

 BBC Three announced in March 2014 that the show had been recommissioned for a third and final series, which aired in November and December 2014.

 Synopsis

 (from left to right): Alice Felgate, Mandeep Dhillon, Adelayo Adedayo and Natasha Jonas.

 Some Girls focuses on four 16-year-old schoolgirls – their lives, loves, and mundane teenager preoccupations, including: school, boyfriends, careers and sex.
 They live within the same housing estate in South London, and attend the same local school, where they all play for the demoralised football team.

-The chief protagonist, Viva Bennett (Adedayo), aims to "stay motivated" with her A levels, in an ambition to become a psychologist – meanwhile, she psycho-analyzes her friends.
-Viva lives with fireman father Rob (Salmon), her sex-obsessed younger brother, Jamie (Byron), and her stepmother – Anna Hitchcock (Wells), a New Zealander who is an unsympathetic PE teacher and football coach, at the girls' school – whom they call "Bitchcock".
+The chief protagonist, Viva Bennett (Adedayo), aims to "stay motivated" with her A levels, in an ambition to become a psychologist – meanwhile, she psycho-analyses her friends.
+Viva lives with fireman father Rob (Salmon), her sex-obsessed younger brother, Jamie (Bryon), and her stepmother – Anna Hitchcock (Wells), a New Zealander who is an unsympathetic PE teacher and football coach, at the girls' school – whom they call "Bitchcock".

 Viva and her close friends' conversation spans history homework to their life goals.

-The story (filmed over 3 years) covers the final school year of the four protagonists.
+The story covers the final school year of the four protagonists.
 The first series is set at the beginning of the new school year, when Anna reveals that she is pregnant.
 The second series is set a few months later, ending with the birth of the baby, and the final series is set in the summer term, concluding with the "prom" dance after which the girls all leave school.